 It’s been a great journey.
 I’ve met some of the most wonderful people in these 30 years and had an opportunity to work on some of the best brands, not just in the country but all across the world.

 The industry was completely different 30 years ago.
 I joined advertising as a management trainee in Lintas straight out of MBA.
 This is only my second job.
 I’m an MBA in Marketing, that’s when the first sense of business of Advertising started evolving.
 After liberalization, Advertising started growing significantly.
 But then the problem was that so many other industries came in and we stopped attracting the best of talent.
 Clients figured out that they should start dealing with the creative guys directly.
 Then there was a phase where a lot of industry leaders were creative leaders, people like Piyush Pandey or Prasoon Joshi or Balki… It then moved into a phase where media became really important.
 Clients realized that 90% of their money was going into media and that they should start focusing there.
 It is now at the front of the game where the AORs and media agencies are investing heavily on research.
 The next cusp is the digital wave where there is no line that divides media and creative.
 So in some ways, the world will come back to where it started.
 Going forward, digital, data and technology is going to play a much bigger role in Advertising than it ever has.
 This also means that some of the old legacy creative agencies or businesses will find themselves in a stressed position.

 Everything, but the one big thing is that this is one industry where no two days are alike, in fact no two hours are alike.
 There are new challenges, new people that you meet.
-The constant process of reinvention is what I find exciting.Q] What are the challenges that you have faced while formulating strategies for brands?
+The constant process of reinvention is what I find exciting.

 The first challenge is that Advertising is a very sentiment-driven business and if the sentiment becomes uncertain, the clients start pulling back on their spends.
 Secondly, agencies have branded themselves as people who can do a 30-second ad in a 100cc ad.
 That’s not what we are; we want to provide the best marketing communication solutions to the client in a Digital-enabled world.
 We want to become consultants and provide higher end business transformation consultancy.
 They expect that from an Accenture or a Deloitte or a McKenzie, but not from an agency.
 That’s a task to be done but perhaps the biggest opportunity staring at us as well.